dzchoi/Lazy-evaluated-matrix-module/README.md

 There are two types of matrices in this module, lazy-evaluated matrices and eager-evaluated matrices.

-Lazy-evaluated matrix can be simply thought of a matrix expression itself, which is compiled and saved in memory, but not evaluated on the spot.
+Lazy-evaluated matrix can be simply thought of as a matrix expression, which is compiled in memory, but will be evaluated later when requested.
 We can bind a lazy-evaluated matrix to a variable using C++ declaration statement like:
 ~~~C++
 matrix Zero = matrix(2, 3, 0.);  // 2x3 matrix of all 0s
 matrix One(2, 3, 1.);  // the same as: matrix One = matrix(2, 3, 1.);